Download the Education and Accessibility Guide for SCREEN MEMORIES

-SCREEN MEMORIES is curated by May Makki, Abrons Arts Center’s 2024-25 Curatorial AIRspace Resident, and organized in partnership by Artists Alliance Inc. and Abrons Arts Center.
+SCREEN MEMORIES is curated by May Makki, Abrons Arts Center’s 2024-25 Curatorial AIRspace Resident, and presented in partnership by Artists Alliance Inc and Abrons Arts Center.

 Image: Mona Benyamin, Moonscape, 2020 (Still), Courtesy of the artist.